kallaway/100-days-of-code/r1-log.md

 Watched videos about object oriented design in general and in python.
 Started doing algorithm challenges and spent time watching data structures course in general.
 I was trying to finish more; but time passed quickly.

 Feelings: I am feeling good, just when I see people's project I get jealous, then I try to say to myself that my focus is not designing a page right now, keep going.
 I am studying different things and everyone has different goals.
 If I turn my attention into those things, I will not feel that I am doing what I need to do.
 This is my motivation and reality.

+Day 65: February 06, 2020

+Today's Progress: I started with data structures, learned about jagged arrays and linked lists and used jdoodle.com, after that I watched a little SQL Express videos; because my computer couldn't download; I lost so much time and I also downloaded Visual Studio, both of them made the computer so slow and I decided to check CodeAcademy and I really liked their C# course.
+I will continue with that.

+Feelings: I am good, just I am feeling I am mixing up; but I checked out reports related with SQL and C# and they are very important.
+I will try to continue with JavaScript and libraries later.